RioAraki/leetcode2020/leetcode/LeetcodeTag.md

     If the interval meets neither of the condition, it must be affected by the newinterval, so we want to update the start and end of it.

+58. Length of Last Word
+    **string**
+    strip by " " to clean blank space, split by " " to get the last word

 Q417: 2d array, medium, unsolved
 Q829: math, medium
 Q830: string, easy